Allerton Oak

 The Allerton Oak is an Irish oak tree in Calderstones Park in Liverpool, England.
 It is thought to be around 1,000 years old and is described as the oldest oak in North West England.
 It is reputed to have been the setting for a medieval hundred court and said to have been damaged in an 1864 gunpowder explosion.
-The tree won the 2019 English Tree of the Year competition and has been entered into the 2020 European Tree of the Year competition.
+The tree won the 2019 English Tree of the Year competition and had been entered into the 2020 European Tree of the Year competition.